My VPN is connected but I cannot browse the Internet, why?

 - The first step is to reset your DNS settings.
 Disconnect from the VPN and follow the steps in How to reset your DNS settings.
 Try connecting again and browsing.

-- If you have configured a proxy in the past please ensure that it is disabled.
+- If you have configured a proxy, please ensure that it is disabled.
 This usually needs to be done via your browser settings.

-- If you have another browser installed (Firefox, Chrome, Internet Explorer) try browsing with that browser and see if you have the same issue.
-You should also attempt to start your browser in 'safe mode' with all addons/plugins disabled.
-In chrome you simply have to open an 'incognito' window.
+- If you have another browser installed (Firefox, Chrome, Safari, Opera, Brave, Edge) try browsing with that browser and see if you have the same issue.
+You should also attempt to start your browser in ‘safe mode’ with all addons/plugins disabled.
+In Chrome, you simply have to open an ‘incognito’ window.
 If any of these methods allow you to browse the Internet then the issue lies with your Internet browser configuration.